ritwik1993/pcl_495/project_documentation.md

 **With Nodelets:**
 ![CPU Load With Nodelets](images/cpu_load_with_nodelets.png)

 From these results we can see the result of the parallelization of our code using the nodelets.
-We are clearly using more processing power, but it is on more than one core and results in higher publishing frequency.
+We are clearly using more processing power, but it is on more than one core and results in higher publishing frequency without actually consuming any more memory.